 eg Flex XCE/VRG, Rupes Mille, Vertool

 Known as forced DAs, a positive-action drive machine combines the safety of a DA with a lot of the cut a rotary gives you.
-They don’t stall on panels due to the gear driven rotation, and act as a safer alternative to rotary polishers, allowing you to remove more defects, use larger pass areas, and cut quickly and efficiently.
-They can create the heat useful in heavy correction, whilst being gentle enough to use as an application tool if needed.
+They don’t stall on panels due to the gear-driven rotation, and act as a safer alternative to rotary polishers, allowing you to remove more defects, use larger pass areas, and cut quickly and efficiently.
+They can create heat useful in heavy correction, whilst being gentle enough to use as an application tool if needed.

-Micro-marring can be an issue, as it can be with dual action machines.
+Micro-marring can be an issue, as it can be with dual-action machines.
 They can also break down some compounds too quickly, as per with a rotary.
 They will require some muscle memory to master as they can pull you around a panel, and some of the popular versions spin the wrong way, making it feel odd and tricky to master for those used to rotary rotation.
 Only really useful over and above rotary and DA in certain scenarios.

 So what should I buy?

-All of these machines have their place, and as a professional you should aim to be proficient in all types of polisher so as to be able to correct a vehicle as efficiently and as effectively as possible.
+All of these machines have their place, and as a professional, you should aim to be proficient in all types of polisher so as to be able to correct a vehicle as efficiently and as effectively as possible.

 If you have the time to spend mastering it, and the expendable panels available to practice on, Rotary will give you the broadest range of use.
 Lower-end machines are cheap due to their simple design and are often noisy and heavy.
-A more expensive machine will make polishing easier and more comfortable once you have learnt the basics, and is a worthwhile investment.
+A more expensive machine will make polishing easier and more comfortable once you have learnt the basics and is a worthwhile investment.

-If however, you are “earning and learning” – that is, you have practiced but need to perfect your technique on paying jobs, you should probably go with a dual action machine.
+If however, you are “earning and learning” – that is, you have practised but need to perfect your technique on paying jobs, you should probably go with a dual action machine.
 These are forgiving enough to allow you to make minor, easily fixed errors without too many consequences.
 They are powerful enough for 85-90% of the jobs you will encounter, though less efficient in some circumstances due to the slower rate of cut.

 Cheaper machines, whilst enticing, are a bit of a false investment.
-Not only will they offer less cut and potentially need replacing sooner, if you think the vibration from a good dual action is harsh, wait until you try a cheap one.
+Not only will they offer less cut and potentially need replacing sooner, but if you think the vibration from a good dual action is harsh, wait until you try a cheap one.
 Your body, and therefore your efficiency, will thank you for investing in a quality machine early on.

 Forced action, despite seeming to have the best of both worlds, is probably the last machine of the three you should buy.
 It squarely covers the middle 80% of the polishing field, and – whilst extremely useful – you can achieve the same results and more with a combination of the other two machines when needed.